bgoonz/docs-collection/google-chrome/extensions/mv3/intro/platform-vision/index.md

 ---
-layout: 'layouts/doc-post.njk'
+layout: "layouts/doc-post.njk"

 # The page title.
 This appears at the top of the doc and as the page name
 # in Google Search.
 title: Extensions platform vision

 # This appears in the ToC of the project landing page at
 # /docs/[project-name]/.
 It also appears in the <meta description> used in
 # Google Search.
-description: 'Where the extensions platform is headed and why'
+description: "Where the extensions platform is headed and why"

 # The publish date
 date: 2020-11-09
 # An optional updated date
 # updated: 2020-10-16

 # A list of authors.
 These usernames correspond to the keys in the
 # _data/authorsData.json file.
 ---

 Chrome extensions are one of the most-loved and most-used features of the Chrome browser.
 Extensions can solve a myriad of use cases for a diverse set of users, and in one form or another they are becoming a staple feature of most major browsers.